It’s less like Power Rangers clicking rings, more like living among expats in a foreign country

 PROTIP: The WSL user is not “root” with admin priviledges.

-PROTIP: Type the password in 1Password or other Password Manager, then copy it to paste in the screen.
+- PROTIP: Get the password copied into your Clipboard from 1Password or other Password Manager, then paste onto the screen.

 A shortcut is added to your start menu named: